Managing your studies

-- Understand that Summer and Winter school can help make up withdrawn courses, but also that taking a decent break between semesters is a very important opportunity to rest and recuperate.
+- Summer and Winter school can help you make up withdrawn courses, but keep in mind that taking a decent break between semesters is a very important opportunity to rest and recuperate.

-- Become aware of how the impact of your disability responds to different stressors and situations and learn ways to manage those things, rather than your disability.
+- Become aware of how your disability responds to different stressors and situations and learn ways to manage those things, rather than your disability.

 - If your timetable is full and you have no time to study, you need to consider dropping some social commitments, or rethinking your employment situation – rework your timetable to provide adequate breaks between classes.

-- The university will not be sympathetic to poor performance or inability to meet responsibilities because of clashes with employment commitments.
-If you have to work to support yourself, you have to be realistic about what you can manage and what you are getting out of your uni studies.
+- If you have to work to support yourself, you have to be realistic about what you can manage and what you are getting out of your uni studies.

 - Many conditions are fluctuating and unpredictable.
-If unwell and absent during first few weeks of semester, consider withdrawal from one of your units – it will be hard to catch up and starting on the back foot may mean not being able to perform well and achieve the most from your time studying.
+If you are unwell and absent during first few weeks of semester, consider withdrawing from one of your units.
+It can be hard to catch up and starting on the back foot may mean you aren't able to perform well and achieve the most from your time studying.

-- You may experience a severe exacerbation of your condition or circumstances that are outside of your control that may require you to take a longer break from your studies.
-The University of Sydney allows suspensions to students on medical grounds.
-Seek advice from your Faculty for more information.
+- You may experience a severe exacerbation of your condition or circumstances that are outside of your control and requires you to take a longer break from your studies.
+The University of Sydney allows course suspension to students on medical grounds.
+Seek advice from your faculty for more information.